Conventional Panel Construction (Panelized)

 This type of prefabrication is more traditional and familiar to builders.
 It’s a great alternative to stick building your home on-site!

 Structural Insulated Panels (SIPS)

-out of?
+SIPs made out of?
 Basically, a SIP is like an ice cream sandwich.
 There is a foam core that is sandwiched between two orient strand boards.
 R values range anywhere from R16-R52+.
 SIPs are most commonly used with timber frame and post and beam construction.
-The wooden frame acts as the structural integrity and SIPs is a perfect compliment and installed right over the exterior of the frame.
-While you can build a SIPs home without the support of timber framing, they do need additional structural framing to go with the panels and may include, glulam, steel, LVL’S and floor framing for additional support.
-SIPs offer the same factory built benefits as panelized homes, minimizes waste, offers factory controlled quality and helps cut down the time on-site.
+The wooden frame acts as the structural integrity and SIPs is a perfect complement and installed right over the exterior of the frame.
+While you can build a SIPs home without the support of timber framing, they need additional structural framing to go with the panels and may include, glulam, steel, LVL and floor framing for additional support.
+SIPs offer the same factory-built benefits as panelized homes, minimizes waste, offers factory controlled quality and helps cut down the time on-site.